 (this is an old text of mine, found in the archives.
 It is strange to read it again, as it shows to me how desperately I tried to get out of the trap of representation and the urge to embrace a philosophy of immanence.
 I went through so many ideas, looked at so many artists [...]

-II am slowly penetrating a little deeper into the superficiality.
+I am slowly penetrating a little deeper into the superficiality.
 Concepts that I have absorbed from different knowledge systems such as the Vedas, Agamas, Shastras are slowly connecting.
 I see rough root systems.
 For example, how the 5 elements (water, fire, earth, ether and air) as a starting point in the teachings of the Vedas develop further in Vastu or Ayurveda, i.e. in [...].

-Noday I stumbled across David Hume again.
+I recently stumbled across David Hume again.
 I remember how intensively we studied his writings in Heidelberg.
 We went very deeply into the text, very meticulously and systematically.
 It was the opposite of those Anglo-American history of ideas lectures.
 So I stumbled across the concept of taste in Hume, as the core of his 'aesthetic' theory.
 I [...]

 "the eye thinks even more than it listens" (Deleuze) I now remember that before I started reading Deleuze, I had been working on process aesthetics.
 I made a 100-page manuscript, with notes, quotations, structural sketches.
 I wanted to get away from the idea that art consists of objects that are perceived in a particular form, because [...]